-The Proactive Wellington Concussion Service has been established to provide early access and timely assessment for people who have sustained a mild (concussion) or moderate traumatic brain injury or have post concussion syndrome.
+The Proactive Wellington Concussion Service has been established to provide early access and timely assessment for people who have sustained a mild (concussion) or moderate traumatic brain injury or have post concussion syndrome to the greater Wellington/Wairarapa Region.

 We ensure we look after the client through their journey from early triage through to their independence, study or work goals utilising our range of services alongside our Concussion service if required.